-What iPad models do the Wombat Ware Cooling Case fit?
+What iPad models do our Cooling Cases fit?

 How does the cooling work?

 When the Cooling backpack is switched on, the built-in temperature sensor starts to detect the temperature at the back of the iPad.
-Once the temperature goes above a threshold (approximately 30 degrees C +/- 2 degrees C), the fans will be activated.
+Once the temperature goes above a threshold (approximately 32°C or 90°F ), the fans will be activated.

-The movement of air brought about by the fans is able to remove excess heat in that area.
-Through testing, we have had the temperature brought down by up to 12 degrees C.
+The movement of air brought about by the fans removes excess heat in that area.
+Through testing, we have had the temperature brought down by up to 12°C.

 Which mounting accessories work with the Wombat Ware Cooling Case?